 8. Turn off Pingbacks and Trackbacks

 The WordPress platform usually allows your website to accept pingbacks and trackbacks.
-These may be nice because they are informing you if your website has been linked to from another website or from within your website, however, the effects of allowing them include slow response time in your websites’ pages.
+These may be nice because they are informing you if your website has been linked to another website or from within your website.
+However, the effects of allowing them to include slow response time in your websites’ pages.
 It is therefore recommended to into the ‘Settings’ then ‘Discussions’ tab to turn them off.

 9. Avoid too many widgets

 10. Clean up the Database

 Website platforms like WordPress can surprise you at how much auto-saving they do.
 It’s just incredible.
 The side-effect is that your website’s database gets all these trash contents, pingbacks and trackbacks, post revisions and more clutter backed up.
 If you don’t clean these up your website will load very slowly.
-Luckily there are plugins like WP Optimize for such work.
+Luckily you can easily use plugins like WP-Optimize for such work.

 11. Select formats appropriately

 13. Use image sizes that are in line with your WordPress template

 Some templates have predetermined image sizes.
 You need to find the image size that has been set as a default size for your theme.
 Most of them range from a width of 640 to 850 Pixels.
 If you know the image sizes it means you won’t have to oversize or undersize the images.
 This reduces the time your website will take to resize the photos to the default set size before serving them to your visitors.
 The best way to find out could be to download one of the images in your template and check the size or ask your theme’s creator for that info.

 14. Expires headers for images